QuarkNet-HEP/cms-masterclass/README.md

 A prototype masterclass for CMS using interactive 3D event displays

-To run (this application requires python3):
+To run (in a python3 environment):

 ```
 git clone https://github.com/QuarkNet-HEP/cms-masterclass.git